-Both bacterial and viral conjunctivitis cause symptoms such as eye redness, tearing, and discharge.
-However, bacterial conjunctivitis can produce a thicker discharge that sticks the eyelids together.
-It may also cause eyelid swelling and pain.
+Both bacterial and viral conjunctivitis cause similar symptoms.
+However, bacterial conjunctivitis can produce a thicker discharge and cause pain and swelling.

 Bacterial and viral conjunctivitis can be difficult to tell apart.
 However, people who get viral conjunctivitis have